-Drugs to treat fibromyalgia just as likely to harm as helpJanuary 31st, 2013 in Diseases, Conditions, Syndromes /
+Drugs to treat fibromyalgia just as likely to harm as helpJanuary 31, 2013 by Laura Kennedy in Medicine & Health / Diseases, Conditions, Syndromes

 Among fibromyalgia patients taking either of two commonly prescribed drugs to reduce pain, 22 percent report substantial improvement while 21 percent had to quit the regimen due to unpleasant side effects, according to a new review in The Cochrane Library.

 People with fibromyalgia suffer from chronic widespread pain, sleep problems and fatigue.
 The illness affects more than 5 million Americans, 80 percent of whom are women.
 The cause of fibromyalgia is unknown and currently there is no cure.
 Using a Quality of Life (QOL) scale for fibromyalgia, the studies reviewed reported QOL ratings lower than 15 on a scale of 0 to 100 even among patients on medications.
 The two medications often prescribed to treat fibromalgia are duloxetine, known by the brand name Cymbalta or milnacipran, commonly known as Savella.